Walking on eggshells. Toeing the line. Waiting for the other shoe to drop.

 Play it out until the end.
 Our decisions today have lasting effects.
 It’s not always as simple as we think it is in the moment.

-Always prioritize your peace internally first.
-Then, prioritize the peace with your partner next.
+Always prioritize your contentment internally first.
+Then, prioritize the unity with your partner next.
 Everything else follows.

 Sometimes, keeping the peace isn’t possible.